timbray/quamina/README.md

 semantics are effectively an OR on each field's values, but an AND on the field names.

-Note that the `shellstyle` Patterns can include only one `*` character.
-The architecture probably allows support for a larger subset of regular expressions, eventually.

 The `"exists":true` and `"exists":false` patterns
 have corner cases; details are covered in
 [Patterns in Quamina](PATTERNS.md).